emrepkgzl/emrepkgzl/README.md

 ### Hi everybody 👋

-- 🔭 I’m currently working on FPGA programming
+- 🔭 I’m currently working on a web project using Node.js and Java
-- 🌱 I’m currently learning VHDL
+- 🌱 I’m currently learning VHDL and FPGA programming
 - 📫 How to reach me: emrepekguzel@gmail.com